Podcasts > Huberman Lab > Controlling Your Dopamine For Motivation, Focus & Satisfaction | Huberman Lab Podcast #39

 • The mesocorticolimbic pathway is a neural circuit in the brain that plays a crucial role in motivation and reward processing.
 It originates in the ventral tegmental area and projects to regions like the prefrontal cortex and limbic system.
 This pathway is involved in regulating behaviors related to motivation, desire, and reinforcement.
 Activation of the mesocorticolimbic pathway can influence actions such as pursuing goals, engaging in rewarding activities, and sustaining effort.

 • Intermittent reward schedules involve providing rewards unpredictably rather than consistently.
-This unpredictability can lead to a higher release of dopamine in the brain, enhancing motivation and engagement.
+This unpredictability can lead to a higher release of [restricted term] in the brain, enhancing motivation and engagement.
 Examples include reward systems in casinos and social media platforms that use intermittent reinforcement to maintain interest.
 Leveraging intermittent rewards can help sustain motivation without diminishing intrinsic drive over time.

 Counterarguments